acpascale/netzero_navigate/README.md

 ## Tables and Figures

+1. Revised Tables and Figures accompanying the accepted and published article are not provided in this repository.

-Files for all paper Figures (png, 300dpi).
-Excel workbook with all paper Tables.
+2. Files for all preprint Figures (png, 300dpi).
+Excel workbook with all preprint Tables.

-## Credits
-Suggested Citation (to be updated):
-Andrew Pascale, James Watson, Dominic Davis et al. Negotiating risks to natural capital and stakeholder values in net-zero transitions, 05 September 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4971429/v1]
+-- Note that legend in Figure 2 in the preprint contains an uncorrected error, reversing the colors of the Biodiversity exclusion cases.
+The 'best-current' case is show in the darker gray and the additional areas covered by the 'uncollaborative' case are shown in the lighter gray.

 ## Additional credits
 1. The process described in provided code was seeded by the TNC's Power of Place California project (PoPC)